nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Peter was one of Jesus' disciples, who trusted Jesus and wanted to tell
+  intro: It took a while for Jesus' followers to find out the good news that He
-    everyone about Him.
-Let's find out what happened when he did just that!
+    had been raised from the dead.
+Here's the story of what happened in the 40 days after the first Easter...
-  video: hKa9jqvJ378
+  video: VyA4xoi70zU
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020